New Poll: What Americans Really Think of Community Colleges

 What the Numbers Show

 The only groups that did not find community colleges on par with other institutions were Blacks and Hispanics.
-According to the poll, 43% of minorities believed it was better to get into a four-year university, as opposed to just 17% of whites.
-Because minorities are also more likely to enroll in a two-year college than whites, the numbers show a difference between where these students want to go to college and where they actually enroll.
+According to the poll, 43% of minorities believed it was better to get into a four-year university than just 17% of whites.
+Because minorities are also more likely to enroll in a two-year college than whites, the numbers show a difference between where these students want to go to college and where they enroll.

 Experts Speak Up

-The figures in this poll may suggest that the positive publicity given to colleges from the Obama administration may have a direct impact on how the rest of the country views these institutions of higher education.
+The figures in this poll may suggest that the positive publicity given to colleges by the Obama administration may directly impact how the rest of the country views these higher education institutions.
 President Obama referred to community colleges as "unsung heroes" of the U.S. education system in a recent report on Bloomberg.
-President Obama went on to say that these colleges have a crucial role to play in educating America's future workforce and helping this country compete in a global marketplace.
+President Obama said these colleges are crucial in educating America's future workforce and helping this country compete globally.

-President Obama isn't the only one to sing the praises of community colleges today.
+President Obama isn't the only one to praise community colleges today.
 Melinda Gates, wife of Bill Gates and co-founder of the Bill and Melinda Gates Foundation, called community colleges "hidden gems" at a recent White House summit on community colleges.
 Gates told the audience at the summit that community colleges offer opportunities specifically for low-income and non-traditional students.
-Her foundation has pledged a significant amount of funding to bolster community colleges over the next decade.
+Her foundation has pledged significant funding to bolster community colleges over the next decade.

 Improvements on the Way

-It appears that this recent poll is only the beginning of the positive focus community colleges hope to enjoy over the next few years.
-President Obama, along with Dr. Jill Biden, have put together initiatives to promote cooperation between community colleges and the business world.
-These ties will help community colleges provide the best possible training for graduates hoping to enter the workforce in the near future.
+This recent poll appears to be the beginning of the positive focus community colleges hope to enjoy over the next few years.
+President Obama and Dr. Jill Biden have put together initiatives to promote cooperation between community colleges and the business world.
+These ties will help community colleges provide the best possible training for graduates hoping to enter the workforce shortly.

 Additional funding has been promised to help community colleges expand relevant programs that will further the United States' economic standing in the global market.
-Funding will go to help more students afford community college so that the U.S. can once again lead the world in the proportion of college graduates each year.
+Funding will help more students afford community college so that the U.S. can again lead the world in the proportion of college graduates yearly.

-The focus will also be on retaining students through graduation, in light of current statistics that show less than half of all community college students end up graduating from their chosen programs.
+The focus will also be on retaining students through graduation, given current statistics showing that less than half of all community college students graduate from their chosen programs.

-While the community college image appears to be mostly positive, there is some concern that satisfaction by the general public may make it more difficult to bring about reformation needed for more effective institutions.
-Stanford researcher Michael Kirst commented on the poll's findings, "The results ought to be somewhat troubling to people who want to reform community colleges.
+While the community college image appears to be mostly positive, there is some concern that the general public's satisfaction may make it more difficult to bring about the reformation needed for more effective institutions.
+Stanford researcher Michael Kirst commented on the poll's findings: "The results ought to be somewhat troubling to people who want to reform community colleges.
 If the public does not think there's a major problem with an institution, it's often difficult to mobilize the political will to change it."

 Additional Resources [+]